Li-Ju666/Li-Ju666.github.io/_posts/2019-11-23-Ring_Detect_Problem.md

 >B.  Argue that your algorithm has a time complexity of $\mathcal{O}(V)$, independent of $E$.

 ### Problem Solution
 Here a DFS-like algorithm is designed.
 The basic principle is: if marked all nodes as undiscovered, starting from any of the undiscovered node, DFS is used to explore its connected nodes and noted them as discovered; if any node is discovered twice, then a ring is found.
-The algorithm is shown as follows:
+Psudocode of the algorithm is shown as following:
 ```
 discovered = *none*
 undiscovered = *all_nodes*